JaysFreaky/nixos/README.md

 * /desktops contain the individual desktop environments and their requirements (GNOME/Hyprland)
 * /hardware contains the configs to enable individual hardware on systems (audio, bluetooth, fingerprint reader)
-* /persist contains all the configs that deal with persistance
 * /programs contain apps that can be enabled/disabled or the contents didn't seem like a good fit and/or are too long to go inside /hosts/common.nix

 I'm not very experienced with neovim yet, so I haven't bothered to translate (and not sure that I will) [Kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) into Nix's format; I'm just importing the lua files/directories via Home Manager's xdg.configFile.<name>.source feature.